wd5gnr/1802UNO/readme.md

 * semicolon - Toggle trace mode (warning: makes execution slow).
 Prints address, opcode, and D on each instruction execution
 * asterisk - Dump registers and state
 * ? - Dump 1K of RAM in 1802UNO Format (see below)
-* @ - Load RAM in 1802UNO Format (see below and examples directory)
+* @ - Load RAM in 1802UNO Format (see below and examples directory; also see binto1802.c)

 Using the Serial Port from an 1802 Program
 ===